istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/skywalking/index.md

 ## Configure tracing

-If you used an `IstioOperator` CR to install Istio, add the following field to your configuration:
+If you used an `IstioOperator` configuration to install Istio, add the following field to your configuration:

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1